 The trail cuts into an easement between two fields, overgrown with huge spiky arms snaking through the fence to snag.
 Black clouds build on the mountains, more mud in the making.
 Beautiful countryside but hard walking the chewed up path of thousands of cow hooves.

 I stop in shade for lunch and marvel at the pastoral loveliness.
 Meat and protein shake on this menu.
-I am feeling better already as I meet a busy road, but only for one k before arriving at the Backyard Bar and Eatery in Whatawhata – pronounced fahtahfahtah.
+I am feeling better already as I meet a busy road, but only for one kilometer before arriving at the Backyard Bar and Eatery in Whatawhata – pronounced fahtahfahtah.
 Santana is cranked, a tattooed couple – one, purple hair and halter top, the other long gray ponytail, beard – wave as I set up my tent.

 Kim welcomes me, “We’re not allowed but we like to know you guys are safe,” as she invites me to the eponymous backyard to make myself at home, which I do next to the stage.
-Sadly music only on Sundays, so I kick back in the surfboard lounger and sip a ginger ale.
+Sadly live music only on Sundays, so I kick back in the surfboard lounger and sip a ginger ale.